 At the start of the year each child is assigned a key person, generally the class teacher of teaching assistant.
 Their role is to help ensure that every child’s care is tailored to meet their individual needs.
 They help each child to become familiar with the setting, offer a settled relationship for the child and build a relationship with parents and carers.
 We do have a communications/home school links book in place where information can be exchanged on a daily basis.

 Assessment plays an important part in helping parents, carers and practitioners (teachers and teaching assistants) to recognise children’s progress, understand their needs, and to plan activities and support.

 Assessment begins on entry in the Foundation Stage and involves practitioners observing children whilst they are working and playing.
 At the end of the Foundation Stage the Foundation Stage Profile is completed for each child and outcomes are reported to parents and carers.
 The profile provides a picture of a child’s knowledge, understanding and abilities and their progress against expected levels.

 2Build a Profile

 At Harold Court we feel it’s important that we share all children’s learning journeys with parents/carers.
-New to the Foundation Stage in September 2013 is the 2Build a Profile app.
-This new app provides a simple, effective and powerful way to log children’s achievements against the Early Years Profile.
+We use the 2Build a Profile app which provides a simple, effective and powerful way to log children’s achievements against the Early Years Profile.
 It enables staff to capture planned and spontaneous important moments, which are recorded and used to monitor each child’s progress against individual targets.
 It also empowers the children by allowing them to record their own achievements using our new iPads.

 2Build a Profile provides accurate and detailed progress tracking from birth to the end of reception.
 It creates pupil learning journeys that can be shared with parents/carers and enables all staff to compare cohort groups and identify areas for intervention.